asmaashtayat1993/IQVIA-Task/README.md

 	- Supports operations such as fetching, updating, and deleting user data.

-	- Uses OpenFeign for seamless integration with the User Service.
+	- Uses OpenFeign for communicate with the User Service.

 •	Endpoints: